garak92/javarpg/README.md

 # Java RPG

 Warning: WIP in early stages.
-Test the first pre-alpha build [here](https://github.com/garak92/javarpg/releases/tag/1.0.0-pre-alpha)
+Download and test the first pre-alpha build [here](https://github.com/garak92/javarpg/releases/tag/1.0.0-pre-alpha)

 The purpose of this project is to build a bullet hell 2d game with some RPG mechanics using pure Java.
 You'll explore 20+ zones in a post-apocalyptic world, completing quests, gaining new skills, and defeating bosses, in a quest to bring progress to your village using the ancient world's knowledge and technology.
 As of now, there are already three playable levels, a whole questline, and original soundtrack for the levels.